dananjohnson/bread-formulas/vermont-sourdough.md

 ---
 # Overview
-title: Vermont Whole-Grain Sourdough
+title: Vermont Whole-Grain Sourdough with Durum Wheat
-excerpt: 'A light, tangy sourdough based on the “Vermont Sourdough” recipe from Jeffrey Hamelman’s <i>Bread</i>, with the addition of flavorful, high-extraction Edison wheat, as well as 10% higher hydration.'
+excerpt: 'A light, tangy sourdough based on the “Vermont Sourdough” recipe from Jeffrey Hamelman’s <i>Bread</i>, with the addition of flavorful, identity-preserved Edison, durum wheat (semolina), and Skagit 1109 wheats, as well as 10% higher hydration.
+Consider trying other wheat varieties as well, with the consideration that lower-protein (10–11%) flours will balance out the higher protein bread flour.'
 tags:
   - rye
   - Edison
+  - Skagit 1109
+  - Durum
   - sourdough

 # Formula